 Cloth diapers can come with their own set of costs.

-Some parents choose cloth diapers, but this option comes with its own costs, including diaper covers and laundry costs, whether that's for a diaper service or the increase in utility costs from washing them yourself at home.
+Some parents choose cloth diapers, but this option comes with its own costs, including diaper covers and laundry costs, whether for a diaper service or the increase in utility costs from washing them yourself at home.

 Baby Clothing